kelynch/accessible_web_development/PITCHME.md

 * [Dyslexic typoglycemia simulation in Javascript](http://geon.github.io/programming/2016/03/03/dsxyliea)
 * ["Colorblind" Twitterbot](https://github.com/jakevoytko/colorblind )

+![illustration of a desktop computer, a mobile device, and a tablet device] (assets/screens.png)

 Note:

 Testing beyond screen readers.
 This is a trap that the best of us have fallen into; we test with a screen reader, if the results are good, the page is accessible.
 And it’s true that screen reader technologies are some of the toughest customers when it comes to an equivalent user experience, but this tends to lead us to overly focusing on users with visual impairments and forgetting about others.